informartin/zkRelay/README.md

   `zokrates export-verifier`

-- Last, the BTZ Relay contract `batch_verifier.sol` has to be deployed using a tool of choice.
+- Last, the zkRelay contract `batch_verifier.sol` has to be deployed using a tool of choice.
 It references the generated verification contract `verifier.sol` which has to be available during deployment.

 ## Off-chain validation